 Service encryption with customer key support for videos

-Basic information governance for videos (eDiscovery, legal hold, retention policies)
+Basic information governance for videos (eDiscovery, legal hold, retention, & DLP policies)

 Power Apps and Power Automate for videos

 APIs based on the Microsoft Graph Files API for basic video operations